dfinity/motoko/stdlib/examples/produce-exchange/README.md

 ----------------------------------------------------------------------------

-PES Spec: Produce Exchange Standards Specification
+Produce Exchange Standards Specification (PESS)
 ==================================================

 The Produce Exchange is a DFINITY canister whose implementation